NicodemusGurion/nicodemusgurion.github.io/_posts/2023-11-27-The Trinity Doctrine in the Bible.md

 And Jesus said, “I am, and you will see **the Son of Man** seated at the right hand of Power, and **coming with the clouds of heaven**.”
 63 And the high priest tore his garments and said, “What further witnesses do we need?
 64 **You have heard his blasphemy**.
 What is your decision?”
 And **they all condemned him as deserving death.**

 When put under oath, Jesus reveals that he is [The Cloud Rider](#the-cloud-rider) and [the Son of Man](#the-son-of-man), two divine titles that are unique to Jehovah God.
 Thus claiming to be God he was judged as a blasphemer.

+## Luke 3: 4

+> As it is written in the book of the words of Isaiah the prophet, “The voice of one crying in the wilderness: ‘Prepare the way of the **Lord**, make his paths straight.

+This verse identifies Jesus as the **Lord*+ whom Isaiah foretold in Isaiah 40:3

+> Isaiah 40:3 A voice cries: “In the wilderness prepare the way of the **LORD**; make straight in the desert a highway for our God.

+**LORD** in all capitals represents the name Jehovah, the name of God.
+So what Luke is saying is that Jesus is the LORD or Jehovah that Isaiah said would come, and the God before whom the paths are to be made straight.

 ## Luke 5: 20-25